nyguerrillagirl/catalog-service/README.md

 12/22/2023 - In reading my notes, I forgot to note the use of a Record (vs. a Class) to represent a domain entity.
 I am not familiar with using a Record vs. a Class.
 It feels more intuitive to me to use an @Entity domain class.
 I will try to comment on this after my review and I complete the book.

+**Note**: This project uses Spring Boot 2.7.14 which means that if you start a new project using Spring Boot 3+ you will find you will need different imports and dependencies.

 Chapter 4
 ---------